harvard-cns/NetFPGA-SUME/README.md

 This repo provides a switch with:
 1. INT mirroring

 	Each packet will be mirrored (only the header part), with some fields in the header modified to store the queueing-related variables, such as queue length, drop or not.

+	The collector of the mirrored packets is in another repo: TCP_replay_testbed.
+See `TCP_replay_testbed/runtime_capture`.

 2. Early drop for special packets